 The experts say that at some point between 195,000 and 123,000 years ago, much of Africa became uninhabitable for Homo sapiens because its deserts expanded dramatically.
 Only a few hundred people survived by tracking the shore of the Indian Ocean in what is now South Africa, feasting on shellfish and shrubs.
 As Curtis Marean, associate director of the Institute of Human Origins at Arizona State University, puts it in Scientific American, the “sea saved humanity.”

 Other scholars of early human history say descendants of that small African band traveled across the planet, arriving in Australia, Melanesia, Japan, Russia, Alaska, and the Americas by following a “kelp highway.”
-Vast swaths of kelp forest along shorelines tamed waves and offered a nutrient-dense vegetable and much edible sea life.
+Vast swaths of kelp forest along shorelines tamed waves and offered a nutrient-dense vegetable and much consumable seafood.

 Could these origins, encoded in genes, inspire us to drive up the price of ocean-front real estate?
 That may sound like a stretch.
 But of course much of what we do is driven by emotions, which are driven by biochemistry, which is driven by evolutionary pressures we don’t consciously understand.